-(a) Coverage under the provisions of this article shall apply to regular full-time and regular part-time employees who work twenty (20) hours or more per week and shall commence the first day of the calendar month immediately following the completion of the employee's probationary period.
+(a) Coverage under the provisions of this article shall apply to regular full-time and regular part-time employees who work 20 hours or more per week and shall commence the first day of the calendar month immediately following the completion of the employee's probationary period.

-(b) Casual Employees Working Regular Assignments Exceeding Six (6) Continuous Months exceeds six (6) continuous months in duration and the employee works at least twenty (20) hours or more per week.
-Benefits will apply for the duration of the specified temporary assignment only and shall commence the first day of the calendar month immediately following the completion of ninety (90) days of work at the facility.
+(b) Casual and Part-Time Employees Working Regular Assignments Exceeding Six Continuous Months

+Casual and part-time employees who temporarily fill a specific regular full-time or regular part-time position are entitled to the health and welfare plans specified under this article provided the specific assignment exceeds six continuous months in duration and the employee works at least 20 hours or more per week.
+Benefits will apply for the duration of the specified temporary assignment only and shall commence the first day of the calendar month immediately following the completion of 90 days of work at the facility.